LibertyAces/BitSwanPump/doc/source/examples/TarkovProfitCounter/TarkovProfitCounter.rst

     }
     """

+I created this query using playground interface made by the API authors.
+Here is the `link<https://tarkov-tools.com/___graphql>`_ if you would like to use this API.

-You can try it yourself.
+Now you can try to copy-paste the code below and try it for yourself.

 ::